 Kayak On Lake Skadar

 One of the most popular things to do in Lake Skadar is kayaking.
-Kayaking is arguably the greatest thing you can do there, exploring the Balkans’ largest lake in perfect peace and soothing silence.
-Far removed from the tourists on shore, you’ll be able to see wildlife from up close as well as admire the lakeside villages, fortress ruins and islet monasteries from a uniquely different perspective.
+Kayaking is arguably the most incredible thing you can do there, exploring the Balkans’ largest lake in perfect peace and soothing silence.
+Far removed from the tourists onshore, you’ll be able to see wildlife from up close as well as admire the lakeside villages, fortress ruins, and islet monasteries from a uniquely different perspective.

 You can rent kayaks for a couple of hours, go on week-long Lake Skadar kayaking adventures, or pretty much everything in between.
 Local outfitters offer a variety of (guided) kayaking options.